Bucknell-ECE/PortalBox-ManagementPortal/README.md

 This project is licensed under the Apache 2.0 License - see the LICENSE file for details

 ## Supported Server Environments
-Makerportal is known to work with:
+Makerportal requires PHP version 5.4+ and is known to work with:

  - Apache 2.4 + mod_php
  - Nginx 1.12 + PHP-FPM